Andre-ADPC/CodeCrafters-HTTP-Server/README.md

 [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is the
 protocol that powers the web.
 In this challenge, you'll build a **HTTP/1.1** server that is capable of serving multiple clients.

-Along the way you'll learn about TCP servers,
-[HTTP request syntax](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html),
+Further along, we'll also learn about TCP servers, [HTTP request syntax](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html), and more.
-and more.